manojchrsya/guess-my-word/README.md

 7. disable drawpad for other than admin
 8. poll admin player if admin user get disconnect
 9. simplify code base for socket.js server side
+10. end game if every player has guess the word exept admin -- wip

 ### References

 https://randomword.com/noun